Azure-Samples/azure-scale-set-smart-downscale/README.md

 3.	**metrics_config_win.json** Azure template for Windows diagnostic extension.
 You can read more details about that format and usage here.
 4.	**scale_set_create.sh** Automation script that deploys and configures all needed azure services.
 The script has a list of parameters that covered below.

-Here is a list of Azure services to deploy and to fully configure by the script:
+Here is a list of Azure services and entities to deploy and to fully configure by the script:
 1. Azure Scale Set
 2. Azure Storage Account
+3. Azure Service Principal for the Azure Function with rights for the resources group with the Scale Set
-3. Azure Function host and deploy azure function
+4. Azure Function host and deploy azure function

 ## Deployment instruction
 In this repository you can find an automation bash script “scale_set_create.sh”, it needs to be correctly configured before execution.
 There is only one param that need to be changed - **AZURE_SUBSCRIPTION_ID** for others parameters values auto-generated using random function or have default values.
 Here is a detailed description for each parameter that can be changed: